NimonSour/interthread/README.md

 }
 ```
 The provided example serves as a glimpse into the capabilities of the actor macro, which significantly reduces the amount of boilerplate code required for interthread actors.
 While the example may not be immediately comprehensible, it demonstrates how the macro automates the generation of essential code, granting developers the freedom to modify and manipulate specific parts as needed.
-This abstraction shields users from the complexity of the underlying implementation, allowing them to focus on their desired functionality.

-For more details, please continue reading on
+For more details, read the
 [![Docs.rs](https://docs.rs/interthread/badge.svg)](https://docs.rs/interthread#sdpl-framework)

 If you like this project, please consider making a small  contribution.